nshenkman/weather-app/README.md

 # Weather App

 This is a simple weather emailing application that allows people to subscribe to a daily weather email notification.
 The app consists of two parts.
 One part is the client side which has an AngularJS frontend with a Node.js backend.
-The front end is a single page app that has two form fields, email and city.
+The frontend is a single page app that has two form fields, email and city.
 All subscribed emails must be unique and there can only be one city to one email.
 The [Wunderground API](https://www.wunderground.com/weather/api/d/docs "Title") is used to search for cities and deliver forecast information.
 The backend is responsible for checking whether an email already exists, creating and deleting accounts and grabbing the cities and forecast from the Wunderground API.
 The cities are limited to US cities only.
 The second part is the sending email script (sendEmails.js) which is responsible for finding accounts that have not successfully received an email in the last 24 hours, getting the forecasts for the cities connected to the account and sending the email.
-A log is recorded of each email that tried to get sent and if it was not successfuly, it will try to send the email again the next time the script is called.
+A log is recorded for each email that tries to get sent.
+If sending the email was unsuccessful, it will try to send the email again the next time the script is called.

 ### How to use weather-app locally
 1. Clone weather-app
 2. Run `npm install`
-3. Make sure MySQL is install on your local machine
+3. Make sure MySQL is installed on your local machine
 4. Run `mysql < weather_app.sql`
 5. Run `NODE_ENV=local WUNDERGROUND_API_KEY=your_wunderground_api_key node app.js`
 6. Your app should be running on `localhost:3000`